Senior Consultant - Media and Communications

-This background gives Winston a unique understanding of both the public and private spheres, which he uses to help achieve the best possible outcomes for clients of The SAS Group.
+This background gives Winston a unique understanding of both the public and private spheres, which he uses to help achieve the best possible outcomes for clients of the SAS Group.

+In his spare time, Winston volunteers for several NGOs that support those in need.
 Winston is currently undertaking his Masters in Business Administration (MBA).

 Hon.
 Bernie Ripoll

-Nino’s experience and deep understanding of the parliamentary, departmental and political process of the Queensland Government as well as the Federal government, including the complex workings of the Senate and its crossbench, have been incredibly valuable for our state and national clients.
+Nino’s experience and deep understanding of the parliamentary, departmental and political process of the Queensland Government and the Federal Government, including the complex workings of the Senate and its crossbench, have been especially valuable for state and national clients.